Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Introduction

-This trend started with one of the first remote vehicle attacks, which targeted a Jeep Cherokee in 2014 \cite{JeepAttack}.
-It continued in the following years, for example, in 2018, when engineers from the Keen Security Lab discovered 14 vulnerabilities in BMW vehicles \cite{tencent2018bmw}, or in 2022, when a German teenager found vulnerabilities that allowed the hacking of a Tesla Model 3 \cite{cnnTeensTesla}.
-In 2024, Sam Curry, a security engineer, along with his team, discovered the ability to remotely control Kia vehicles functionality using only the license plate \cite{curry2024hacking}.
-Looking ahead to the coming years, \ac{AI} is expected to become a critical tool for threat actors, enabling them to quickly identify and exploit vulnerabilities and potentially launch fleet-wide attacks \cite{upstreamReport}.
-In addition, recent events, where communication devices were modified and remotely activated and controlled \cite{kingsley2024}, have intensified concerns about the entire production supply chain.
-Such attacks, especially when vehicles are intentionally deployed for an attack or compromised, can be turned into weapons, as seen in vehicle ramming incidents \cite{cisa2022vehicleramming}: this poses significant threats to public safety \cite{ramming1, ramming2, ramming3}.
-Furthermore, increasing complexity and volume of software, coupled with the overall transformation of vehicle technology, have increased the potential surfaces and vectors for cyber attacks \cite{surfaces}.
+The growing integration of software components has been accompanied by a rise in cyberattacks.
+This trend dates back to one of the first remote vehicle exploits, which targeted a Jeep Cherokee in 2014 \cite{JeepAttack}.
+It continued in subsequent years, including the discovery of 14 vulnerabilities in BMW vehicles by engineers from the Keen Security Lab in 2018 \cite{tencent2018bmw}, and the identification of flaws in a Tesla Model 3 by a German teenager in 2022 \cite{cnnTeensTesla}.
+More recently, in 2024, Sam Curry and his team demonstrated the ability to remotely control Kia vehicle functionality using only the license plate \cite{curry2024hacking}.
+Looking ahead, \ac{AI} is expected to become a key enabler for threat actors, allowing rapid vulnerability discovery and exploitation, and potentially supporting fleet-wide attacks \cite{upstreamReport}.
+Moreover, recent incidents involving modified communication devices that were remotely activated and controlled \cite{kingsley2024} have heightened concerns about the integrity of the production supply chain.
+Such attacks, particularly when vehicles are deliberately deployed or compromised, may transform vehicles into weapons, as observed in vehicle ramming incidents, posing severe risks to public safety \cite{cisa2022vehicleramming, ramming1, ramming2, ramming3}.
+Finally, the increasing complexity and volume of vehicle software, together with the ongoing technological transformation of vehicles, have expanded the number of potential attack surfaces and vectors \cite{surfaces}.